November 23, 2019; revised July 8, 2022; August 27, 2022

 That means: “Intention, I tell you, is kamma.
 One does kamma with intention (in mind)—via body, speech, and thoughts.

-- Therefore, kammic ENERGY for ALL ten types of kamma are GENERATED in the mind.
-Stated another way: MIND creates kammic energy associated with all ten types of kamma.
+- Therefore, kammic ENERGY for ALL ten types of kamma are GENERATED in mind.
+Thus, MIND creates kammic energy associated with all ten types of kamma.

 - I cannot emphasize enough the importance of understanding this CRITICAL point.